inadio/inad-android-sdk/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.yourxml);

-        // your call back data, it could be user id.
-        String callBackData = "UserID";
         // create the inad instance - this should be called when the activity starts mInAdNetworkInstance = InAdNetwork.getInstance(getBaseContext());
         // set the Inad offerwall listener
         // should call before init offerwall
         mInAdNetworkInstance.setOfferwallListener(mOfferwallListener);
+        // You can set optional custom parameters which will be passed to
+        // your server if you use server-to-server callbacks.
+        Map<String, String> owParams = new HashMap<String, String>();
+        owParams.put("userId", "1000");
+        mInAdNetworkInstance.setOfferwallCallbackParams(owParams);
+        // You can set optional test mode to show many test offerwall apps. mInAdNetworkInstance.setOfferwallTestMode(true);
         // init the inad offerwall
-        mInAdNetworkInstance.initOfferwall(this, AdUniqueCode, callBackData);
+        mInAdNetworkInstance.initOfferwall(this, AdUniqueCode);
-        // or use below method to enable debug mode which will show many test offerwall apps.
-        // mInAdNetworkInstance.initOfferwall(this, AdUniqueCode, callBackData, true);
     }

     @Override
     protected void onResume() {
         super.onResume();
-        // call the inad onResume method
         if (mInAdNetworkInstance != null)
             mInAdNetworkInstance.onResume(this);
     }